My WH-347 Certified Payroll Reports Expired 12/31/11 - Now What?

 Currently, there is no way for us to compensate for the way that QuickBooks does not accrue or recognize payroll when it is earned, and the statement above, is by no means, a guarantee that the person you will be submitting these reports to will accept them.
 If in doubt, contact the awarding contractor or agency to discuss this matter, prior to purchase.

-For additional details on handling bi-weekly payroll, read Certified Payroll Solution - Bi-Weekly Payroll, found in the Certified Payroll Solution Training, Support & Resource Center.
+For additional details on handling bi-weekly payroll, look for an article called Certified Payroll Solution - Bi-Weekly Payroll, found in the